egekaplan/summoner-api/README.md

 # summonerApi
 Fun little project using riot api.
-<br>Generate your Riot key via: https://developer.riotgames.com/ and check out your best friends level.
+<br>Generate your Riot key via: https://developer.riotgames.com/
 <br>The server is set to Turkish region by default.